MisterHW/EVAL-MP8862/README.md

 ## "One-Time Programmable"

 EVAL-MP8862 is built around the MP8862GQ-0000.
 The default configuration (0000) of this chip is such that when enabling, the output rises to +5.0 V. The output can be disabled and the voltage setpoint can be configured by setting the appropriate register values.
-When pulling the EN pin low, MP8862 enter powerdown.
+When pulling the EN pin low, MP8862 enters powerdown.
 When the chip is re-enabled, default register settings are restored, and with them "output ON" and "5.0 V".

 A general purpose digitally controlled variant that defaults to "output disabled on power-up" can be procured upon request only.
 The FAEs I contacted thankfully responded quickly and were able to provide some insights.
 The biggest catch is that the term "one-time programmable" used in the datasheet actually is a misnomer: configuration bits are written into OTP memory at the factory, along with timming bits.
 This ties the behavior configuration to the factory calibration and does not allow the designer to set up the chip via I²C during PCB production.
 Unfortunately I only realized this when it was too late to scrap the design, as I had assumed that the programming sequence can be obtained by contacting MPS, and then one would be good to go.